lightning/bolts/01-messaging.md

    * [2:lflen]
    * [lflen:localfeatures]

-The 2-byte len fields indicate the number of bytes in the immediately following field.
+The 2 byte `gflen` and `lflen` fields indicate the number of bytes in the immediately following field.

 ### Requirements

 The sending node SHOULD use the minimum lengths required to represent the feature fields.
 The sending node MUST set feature bits corresponding to features it requires the peer to support, and SHOULD set feature bits corresponding to features it optionally supports.

 The receiving node MUST fail the channels if it receives a `globalfeatures` or `localfeatures` with an even bit set which it does not understand.

 Each node MUST wait to receive `init` before sending any other messages.

 ### Rationale

 The even/odd semantic allows future incompatible changes, or backward compatible changes.
 Bits should generally be assigned in pairs, so